NCSU-Libraries/archivesspace_browser_rails/README.md

 With this added, the ArchivesSpace browser will be rendered where you added the helper above.
 When an ArchivesSpace record is selected, the title and container info will be displayed and ... nothing else.

-To do anything useful, you will also need to pass in a callback function that accepts a single argument.
-When a record is selected, the full record will be retrieved from the ArchivesSpace API and the JSON data returned will passed into the callback function.
+To do anything useful, you will also need to pass in a callback function that accepts a single argument (the JSON data returned from ArchivesSpace).
+After a record is selected, the full record will be retrieved from the ArchivesSpace API and passed into the callback function.

 The example below takes the returned JSON and displays it in a janky javascript alert: